For the

 in itself) and been cleaned, dressed in clean clothes and cared for,

-before they 'Went to God ' as the Sisters say.
-I get a lot of comfort
+before they, "Went to God," as the Sisters say.
+I get a

-in knowing they passed with dignity, respect and surrounded by love
+lot of comfort in knowing they passed with dignity and respect and

-instead of on their own in the most dreadful conditions and surroundings.
+surrounded by love instead of on their own in the most dreadful conditions

 This week I wouldn't know where to begin on relating my individual